mamalli11/ESP8266clock/README.md

 ### 3️⃣ **Steps:**

+1. Rename the `Config.Example.cpp` file to `Config.cpp` and enter the requested values.
-1. Connect your hardware components as per the wiring diagram.
+2. Connect your hardware components as per the wiring diagram.
-2. Edit the code to include your Wi-Fi credentials and preferred settings.
+3. Edit the code to include your Wi-Fi credentials and preferred settings.
-3. Upload the code to your ESP8266 using Arduino IDE.
+4. Upload the code to your ESP8266 using Arduino IDE.
-4. Access the web interface to personalize your clock settings.
+5. Access the web interface to personalize your clock settings.

 ---